 Forty-seven youth received their high school diplomas or GEDs at the joint graduation for Oak Creek Youth Correctional Facility’s Three Lakes High School and the Young Women’s Transition Program’s Riverside High School.
 Among them were 10 youth who have paroled out of the facility but wanted to return for graduation, since they had completed their degrees or GEDs while at Three Lakes or Riverside high schools.

-Oak Creek Superintendent Mike Riggan compared the day’s staggering numbers to those of 2012, when there were only 16 diplomas and GEDs given out, no youth from the community returning for graduation, no youth enrolled in college and only two involved in vocational education programs.
-Compare that to 2019, when there are 47 diplomas and GEDs, 10 community youth returning, 35 youth involved in college, and 19 in voc-ed programs.
+Oak Creek Superintendent Mike Riggan compared the day’s staggering numbers to those of 2012, when there were only 16 diplomas and GEDs given out, no youth from the community returning for graduation, no youth enrolled in college and only two vocational education programs offered.
+Compare that to 2019, when there are 47 diplomas and GEDs, 10 community youth returning, 35 youth involved in college, and 19 voc-ed programs.

 “Two characteristics for life: You have to show up and you have to care,” he said.
 “Right here we have 47 examples of showing up and caring.”